LamSut/W0rm/README.md

 stack_attackerID=
 stack_targetID=
 ```
+The .env file is essential for storing sensitive configuration details like API keys, database credentials, and other secrets.
-Important: Never commit your .env file to version control (e.g., Git).
+Never commit your .env file to version control (e.g., Git).
 This is because it might contain sensitive information.